volkangumuskaya/rainfall_prediction_app/README.md

 The working mechanism is as follows:

 ## Github Workflow Actions (YML files in `.github/workflows`)
-As the name suggests these files invoke scheduled actions for retrieving historical and daily data, training ML model and sourcing the front end (i.e. streamlit app).
+As the name suggests these files invoke scheduled actions for retrieving historical and daily data, training ML model and feeding the data to source the front end (i.e. streamlit app).
 The actions invoke  python scripts on schedule:

 ### 1. Retrieve data from KNMI
 **`set_dates_for_training.py`**